India: Chhattisgarh conducts survey to map Maoist presence | DW | 13.08.2021

 To counter the Maoist menace, successive Indian governments have put in place a policy clubbing police action with economic development

-Though the strength of the Maoists has weakened in the region over the past two decades, clashes between police forces and the guerillas have gotten more violent over the past few years.
+Though the strength of the Maoists has weakened in the region over the past two decades, clashes between police forces and the guerrillas have gotten more violent over the past few years.

 Abhishek Pallava, the superintendent of police of Dantewada district, first thought of the survey because there was no data available at the village level to back claims that rebel dominance had weakened.